 When Origin begins cutting, it plunges the spindle down to the requested depth.
 When plunging, a black circle appears with a red progress bar, showing you Origin's progress.

 Move Origin along your path, following the direction of the arrow and cut line dashes.
 Origin will suggest paths that are conventionally cut rather than climb cut for your safety.
-In the above image, the small dot indicates where the cutter is, and the outer circle indicates the corrective range.
+In the above image, the small white dot indicates where the cutter is, and the outer circle indicates the corrective range.
 Always keep the small dot inside of the corrective range.
 If the small dot goes outside of the corrective range, Origin will retract and abort your cut.

 The corrective circle will turn green, and the spindle will follow the path until it reaches the end of the corrective range.
 Move Origin while holding Auto, and Origin will maintain a constant feed rate.
-As Origin maintains a consistent chip load on the cutter, cut quality is improved.
+Because Origin maintains a consistent chip load on the cutter, cut quality is improved.

 Note: Auto mode cannot be used with Pocket cut types.